Eomm/fastify-schema-constraint/README.md

 + if the constraint function returns something different than a string, the validation will be skipped!
 + if the constraint function throws an error, an error will be thrown
-+ if the returned $id isn't present in the `oneOf` array an error will be thrown
++ if the returned `$id` isn't present in the `oneOf` array an error will be thrown
-+ if the payload verified doesn't match with the returned $id, an error will be thrown
++ if the payload verified doesn't match with the returned `$id`, an error will be thrown

 ## License